Consensys/EthOn/EthOn_glossary.md

 Relates a Log Topic to its index in the Log Entry.
 The topic index defines the order of the Log Topics of a Log Entry.
 ### transactionsRoot
 The Keccak 256-bit hash of the root node of the trie structure populated with each transaction in the transactions list portion of the Block.
+### triggersMsg
+Relates a Message that was direct to a Contract Account to the Contract Messages that result from the call to the Contract Account.
+The chain of triggersMsg relations represents a call graph.
 ### txLogsBloom
 Relates a Transaction Receipt to the Bloom filter of its Log Entries.
 ## U